 Read more about the coverages of pet insurance in Texas.

-The average cost of pet insurance in Texas drastically varies in price depending on the type of a pet, pet’s age, their location, breed, and the type of coverage you choose.
+The average cost of pet insurance in Texas drastically varies in price depending on the type of a pet, pet’s age, their location, health condition, breed, and the type of coverage you choose.
 Expect to pay anywhere from $5 to $200 per month.

 The age of your pet can significantly affect your quoted pet insurance premium.
 For example, older dogs or cats are more expensive to cover since they suffer from more health problems and are more prone to accidents or illnesses.
 Small breeds of pets are usually the cheapest to insure.